Want to know what works in copywriting and what doesn’t?

 But, why is it so effective?

-Because of the psychological trigger known as social proof.
+Because the psychological trigger is known as social proof.

-This was first coined by psychologist Robert Cialdini during 1984 in his book Influence.
+This was first coined by psychologist Robert Cialdini in 1984 in his book Influence.

-The theory says that we look at how others behave and take similar action to save time and energy if it appears safe.
+The theory says that we look at how others behave and take similar actions to save time and energy if it appears safe.

 In the case of Unbounce,’s client, if 4,500 other people subscribed, why shouldn’t you?